SecantZhang/DS340W-Group10-FA19/sources/pre-processing/README.md

-# Script Repoitory for Data Pre-Processing
+# Script Repository for Data Pre-Processing

 This directory contains the scripts for pre-processing the data.